 - PWAs: Progress Web App seems to be all the rage these days, with companies shifting to this strategy left and right.
 The new Edge offers support for PWAs.
 Furthermore, these applications will show up in the top level of the Start Menu.

 Regression.
 It’s a plague that has haunted the software industry for ages now.
 Old features are rarely carrier over into the new generation, and this is true for most application.
 Things change, new technologies are developed, old ones fade away.

-Not only will this new Chromium-powered Edge will miss out on some of its own features, many options that are part of Google Chrome will be also be turned off and made unavailable.
+Not only will this, new Chromium-powered Edge misses out on some of its own features, many options that are part of Google Chrome will be also be turned off and made unavailable.